Zurich Airport: Bus and tram

-In front of the Airport Centre is the airport stop of the Stadtbahn Glattal, a light rail system that interworks with the Zürich tram system, together with a regional bus station.
+In front of the Airport Centre is the airport stop of the Stadtbahn Glattal, a light rail system that interworks with the Zurich tram system, together with a regional bus (VBG, PostAuto) station.
 Both the bus station and light rail stop provide service to destinations throughout the Glattal region that surrounds the airport, with the light rail stop being served by tram routes 10 and 12.
-Tram route 10 also provides a link to Zürich Hauptbahnhof, albeit with a rather longer journey time than that of the railway.
+Tram route 10 also provides a link to Zurich Hauptbahnhof, albeit with a rather longer journey time than that of the railway.

 Road

-The airport is served by the A51 motorway and other main roads, which link to the airport's own road network.
-Drop-off areas are available by the Airport Centre whilst a total of over 14000 spaces are available in six car parks for short and long term parking.
+The airport is served by the A51 motorway and other main roads, which link to the airport's road network.
+Drop-off areas are available by the Airport Centre whilst a total of over 14000 spaces are available in six car parks for short and long-term parking.
 A car hire centre is located in the terminal complex.
 The airport is served by a fleet of dedicated airport taxis, which operate from taxi ranks in front of the arrival areas.
 Alternative chauffeur driven airport limousines can be arranged.

-The airport can legally be reached by bicycle on a regional highway (Flughafenstrasse and Birchstrasse) that branches off national highway 4 (Schaffhausen - Bülach - Zürich - Luzern) just east of the airport and reaches Northwestern Zürich.
+The airport can legally be reached by bicycle on a regional highway (Flughafenstrasse and Birchstrasse) that branches off National Highway 4 (Schaffhausen - Bülach - Zurich - Luzern) just east of the airport and reaches northwestern Zurich.